int-brain-lab/iblapps/README.md

 [image + def of columns]

-Close one of the GUI window to exit.
+Close one of the GUI window containing the sheet to exit.